sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 {{< /language-toggle >}}

-When applied to a handler configuration, the has_metrics filter allows only events that include a [`metrics` scope][9].
+When applied to a handler configuration, the has_metrics event filter allows only events that include a [`metrics` scope][9].

-## Build filter expressions
+## Build event filter expressions

-You can write custom filter expressions as [Sensu query expressions][27] using the event data attributes described in this section.
+You can write custom event filter expressions as [Sensu query expressions][27] using the event data attributes described in this section.
 For more information about event attributes, see the [event reference][28].

 ### Syntax quick reference